ps-learner/MITx--WordGame/README.md

 ## 🙌 Acknowledgements

 - Inspired and guided by the MITx 6.00.1x course on edX.
-- Problem set implementation and customization done independently by Pratyusha Sharma.
+- Problem set implementation and customization done independently by Pratyusha Sharma(https://github.com/ps-learner).
 - Huge thanks to the course instructors and the edX platform for providing accessible computer science education.